kmoo/greeter/docs/README.md

 # greeter

-Greet visitors to your website using their heart language and the time of day with this tiny VanillaJS script 🌎
+Greet visitors to your website in their heart language & using the time of day with this tiny JS script. 🌎

 ## Backstory

 I wanted the ability to greet users to my apps and websites in their heart language, so that no matter where they are in the world they could feel welcomed.
 This script was created to be as light-weight and accessible as possible, so that it can run in less than a second in browsers around the world.
-It's a simple touch, that will make your app or website feel personalized and welcoming!
+It's a simple touch that will make your app or website feel personalized and welcoming!

-We use [NavigatorLanguage.language](https://developer.mozilla.org/en-US/docs/Web/API/NavigatorLanguage/language) properties (which are available in all major browsers) to learn about the user's language, and default to English if the language is indeterminable.
+It uses [NavigatorLanguage.language](https://developer.mozilla.org/en-US/docs/Web/API/NavigatorLanguage/language) properties (which are available in all major browsers) to learn about the user's language, and defaults to English if the language is indeterminable.
 If the time of day is also indeterminable, we default to a standard greeting in the user's language.

 ## Examples